jimbo8399/optimal-stopping/README.md

 Level 5 project on Optimal Stopping Theory

 ### Abstract to unpublished paper: ###
-This paper explores a sequential decision making methodology of when to update statistical learning models in Intelligent Edge Computing Devices given underlying changesin the contextual data distribution.
+This project explores a sequential decision making methodology of when to update statistical learning models in Intelligent Edge Computing Devices given underlying changesin the contextual data distribution.
 The proposed model update